NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 The ATAC-seq data, consists of four files, that are created with CellRanger.

 - A count file.
-The rows are regions (peaks) and the colums are cells.
+The rows are regions (peaks) and the columns are cells.
 Each entry *i,j* is the number of reads mapping to region *i* in cell *j*.

 - A meta data file, with some overall statistics for each cell